Stuycs-K/final-project-10-he-alvin-young-timothy/PRESENTATION.md

 <details><summary><b>It's dangerous to go alone...
 Take <i>this!</i></b> 🦖</summary>

 <br/>
-Before running anything, make sure you have Stegsolve installed (get it [here](https://wiki.bi0s.in/steganography/stegsolve/)) in a location you can access
+Before running anything, make sure you have Stegsolve installed (get it <a href="https://wiki.bi0s.in/steganography/stegsolve/">here!</a>) in a location you can access
 - to run stegsolve, open the terminal and navigate to the directory where Stegsolve is installed in
 - then run java -jar Stegsolve.jar and open the image in the pop-up interface